Hard to get up from your couch? It’s usually the seat height — not your strength.

 The mechanics connect directly to your existing sofa engineering research: 90-90-90 sit-flow, popliteal height, and ILD + cushion architecture.
 The mistake most shoppers make is judging a sofa by how it feels for five minutes—rather than what it does to your leverage after it compresses.

-The Chicago angle: why this gets harder in real winter homes
+The Chicago angle: how real homes change standing mechanics

 Measurement truth: loaded seat height is the decision